iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Dualiy/Convex Conjugate Examples.md

 (\Vert x\Vert_1)^{\star}(z) = \delta_{\mathbb{B}_\infty}(z)
 $$

 This is a dual pair and it's been show before.
+We invoke the biconjugate theorem here.

 ---